 UCAT is responsible for fostering instructional development.
 The committee recommends allocation of monies to full-time UNO faculty for improvement of instructional capabilities.
 Click here for more information regarding opportunities available through UCAT.

 TABS provides you, the teacher, with an opportunity to assess your pedagogical strengths and weaknesses from the student perspective.
 All assessments are confidential and free.
 For more information, visit the TABS link or click here!

 The Center for Faculty Excellence invites all faculty to browse the CFD library.
 Our collection of over 120 books includes topics such as: assessment, counseling, curricula, diversity, pedagogy, research and more.
 Search the complete selection here , if you find a book that interests you, simply e-mail and the book will be sent via campus mail - or feel free to stop by Kayser Hall Room 514 and browse our offering.

 Digital copies from the Criss library on the topic of teaching are also available and can be found at https://unomaha.worldcat.org/profiles/UNO-YA/lists/3251669

 We have the great privilege of working in a community of committed, enthusiastic and passionate educators.
 These dedicated individuals thoughtfully prepare lesson plans, assignments and exams, teach their classes, mentor, advise their students outside the classroom, grade papers and generously share their knowledge and expertise with other teachers all because they believe in the power of education.

 Does this describe one of your colleagues?
 If so, let us help you thank this individual for their contributions to UNO.
-Submit a completed form to The Center for Faculty Development and let someone know their contributions are valued and that we are all proud to call them UNO colleagues.
+Submit a completed form to The Center for Faculty Excellence and let someone know their contributions are valued and that we are all proud to call them UNO colleagues.